Introduction about Spring Security

 Please open the web.xml file and add the following lines:

-Here, we can also declare <filter>, the purpose of this declaration is to make an interceptor for user requests to our application.
-Only requests that pass the interceptor, can access the application.
-You can learn more about the <filter> tag in web.xml file to understand more!
-The org.springframework.web.filter.DelegatingFilterProxy class of Spring Security will be the class handle the requests to make sure that they meet the conditions that we define in the security.xml file.
+I have declared the <filter> tag, the purpose of this declaration is to act as an interceptor for user requests to our application.
+Only requests that pass the interceptor can access the application.
+You can learn more about the <filter> tag in the web.xml file to understand more!
+The org.springframework.web.filter.DelegatingFilterProxy class of Spring Security will be the class that handles requests to ensure that they satisfy the conditions we define in the security.xml file.

 Now, if you run the application again, you will see our application will now redirect to a login page, where we must log in as follows: